Skip to main content

 Why did you build Mojo?

-We built Mojo to solve an internal challenge at Modular, and we are using it extensively in our systems such as our AI Engine.
-As a result, we are extremely committed to its long term success and are investing heavily in it.
-Our overall mission is to unify AI software and we can’t do that without a unified language that can scale across the AI infrastructure stack.
-That said, we don’t plan to stop at AI—the north star is for Mojo to support the whole gamut of general-purpose programming over time.
-For a longer answer, read Why Mojo.
+As a result, we're extremely committed to Mojo's long term success and are investing heavily in it.
+Our overall mission is to unify AI software and we can’t do that without a unified language that can scale across the whole AI infrastructure stack.
+Our current focus is to unify CPU and GPU programming with blazing-fast execution for the Modular Platform.
+That said, the north star is for Mojo to support the whole gamut of general-purpose programming over time.

 Why is it called Mojo?